Backward doubly stochastic differential equations with or without reflection under weak conditions: General growth in and linear growth in General growth in y and linear growth in z

 Additionally, for any set $\{x^{\varepsilon}\}_{{\varepsilon>0}}\subset\mathbb{R}^n$ and $x\in\mathbb{R}^n$, if $\lim\limits_{\varepsilon\rightarrow 0}x^{\varepsilon}=x,$ then

 \end{lemma}

-Before proving Theorem \ref{t3.2}, we first present the following result, which addresses the existence and uniqueness of solutions to BDSDE \eqref{1} when the generator \(f\) is independent of \(Z\) and the generator \(g\) is independent of \((Y,Z)\).
+Before proving Theorem \ref{t3.2}, we present a result, which establishes the existence and uniqueness of solutions to BDSDE \eqref{1} in the case where the generator \(f\) is independent of \(z\) and the coefficient \(g\) is independent of \((y,z)\).
+By \autoref{r3.1}, we may assume without loss of generality that \(\mu =0\).